SteeltoeOSS/Documentation/labs/spring-one/exercise3.md

 ## Review what was done

 Before we see everything in action lets review what has been done.
 With the Steeltoe EFCore package added we create a definition of a database context and list item.
 Then we used them in startup to be a part of dependency injection.
 Instead of bringing in the typical SqlClient packages to help define things, we used `Steeltoe.Connector.SqlServer.EFCore`.
 This package not only has all needed sub-packages included but also introduces easily configurable settings.
-To learn more about what values can be customised, [have a look at the docs](https://steeltoe.io/docs/3/connectors/microsoft-sql-server).
+To learn more about what values can be customized, [have a look at the docs](https://steeltoe.io/docs/3/connectors/microsoft-sql-server).
 In our example we're using the default port of '1433' and a server name of 'localhost'.
 If you wanted the app to connect to a SQL database hosted elsewhere you could provide different values.
 Also we've provided the required credentials and server name in `appsettings.json`.
 The database name will be derived from our ToDo context.
 They key is to give the Steeltoe connector a valid healthy connection to a SQL instance, it will do the rest.

 ## Run the application